דלג לתוכן הראשי

-Aging, an inevitable phenomenon like the rising of the sun, raises many questions for us.
+Aging, an inevitable phenomenon like the sunrise, raises many questions for us.

 What exactly is this aging?
 What are its causes?
 And what does it mean for our health and quality of life?